tt-webft-16-expat-journal/back-end/README.md

-# Ex-Pat Journal: Back End (WIP)
+# Expat Journal: Back End (WIP)

-The Ex-Pat Journal is a place where people from all walks of life can come together to share and experience the stories of their travels.
+The Expat Journal is a place where people from all walks of life can come together to share and experience the stories of their travels.

   - View the stories and photos taken by other travelers!
   - Upload stories from your own journies!